EwertonLuan/thevelops/README.md

 $ npm install
 ```

-Start the server with command:
+Start the server in the folder backend with command:
  ```sh
  $ npm run dev
  ```